Bad Breath (cont.)

-Others may notice you have bad breath before you do so they may tell you about your bad breath or give you a larger than normal personal space.
-The most obvious symptom is that you notice an unpleasant odor coming from the mouth.
+Others may notice someone has bad breath before they do, so they may tell him or her about their bad breath or give them a larger than normal personal space.
+The most obvious sign or symptom is noticing an unpleasant odor coming from the mouth.

 Treatment of bad breath depends on the cause.

 - Brush and floss teeth regularly.
 Remember to brush the tongue, too.
 This can help with bad breath caused by foods a person has eaten.

 - See a dentist regularly to ensure dentures or braces are properly fitted and cleaned.

 Keep the mouth moist by drinking water and chewing sugarless gum or sugar-free hard candy to stimulate the production of saliva.
 Mouthwash may temporarily mask bad breath odors, but it may not treat the underlying cause.

 Natural remedies to treat bad breath include chewing on mint or parsley.

 If bad breath is due to a health problem such as a sinus infection, diabetes, acid reflux, etc., then the underlying medical issue needs to be treated.

 If bad breath is a side effect of taking a medication, discuss with a doctor whether there are other options for medication that can be taken.
 Never stop taking a medication without first consulting a doctor.

 For patients who suffer from dry mouth (xerostomia), artificial saliva may be prescribed by a dentist.